-The studio culture fosters student creativity and collaboration, and with guidance from John Durant, Director of the MIT Museum, and Seth Riskin, MIT Museum Studio manager, students learn to move an idea from the conceptual stage to reality.
+The studio culture fosters student creativity and collaboration, and teaches how to move an idea from the conceptual stage to reality.
 Students explore art and technology, lighting, robotics for expression and communication, and interaction and interface technologies, among other areas.
-The equipment can support the creation of kinetic sculptures, alternative vehicles, prosthetic technologies and robotic devices.
+Equipment can support the creation of kinetic sculptures, alternative vehicles, prosthetic technologies and robotic devices.

 All studio projects are expanded communication-learning projects.
 Students from across the MIT campus explore technologies as instruments of communication, applied within the museum’s multi-sensory learning environment.
-Students develop projects at the studio and other facilities on campus and experiment with display methods and technologies in the Compton Gallery at Building 10-150 under the MIT Dome, where feedback from members of the MIT community and the visiting public is essential to the learning experience.
+Students develop projects at the studio and other facilities on campus and experiment with display methods and technologies in the Compton Gallery, where feedback from members of the MIT community and the visiting public is essential to the learning experience.

 MIT Museum Studio and Compton Gallery

 77 Massachusetts Avenue, Bldg 10-150, Cambridge MA 02139